Best Ring Lights for Video Calls and Home Office in 2026

 5. UBeesize 10-Inch Ring Light — Best Budget

 USB powered and including a phone holder and adjustable tripod, the UBeesize covers the basics.
-The three color temperature modes (warm, natural, cool) and 11 brightness levels give reasonable flexibility.
-It won’t compete with professional options in even coverage or brightness, and the 10-inch diameter produces visible shadow gradients compared to an 18-inch ring.
-But compared to no dedicated lighting, it makes a noticeable positive difference.
+Three color temperature modes (warm, natural, cool) and 11 brightness levels give reasonable flexibility for a sub-$40 light.

-For anyone working from a kitchen table on occasional calls, or a first upgrade away from ceiling-only lighting, this is a sensible starting point.
+But compared to no dedicated lighting, it makes a noticeable positive difference on camera.
+For anyone working from a kitchen table on occasional calls, or looking for a first upgrade away from ceiling-only lighting, this is a sensible starting point before committing to something more substantial.

 Comparison Table